dmytrokiparys/Search_Engine/README.md

     }

 Then run SearchEngine, the result of the application will be the file "answers.json" containing a list of found words and their relativity.

+Google tests are also connected to this program.
+Possible to start them from "tests/SearchEngine_test.cpp".